michelle604/Artificial-Neuron-Network-/README.md

 Constructor for NNData will have three parameters:

-x should default to None.  x will be the example part of the data we want loaded.
+- x should default to None.  x will be the example part of the data we want loaded.
 It should be passed as a list of lists, with each row representing one example.
 If x is None, then x should be set to [] right away in __init__().
-Will somebody please explain why we would do this instead of setting x=[] in the parameter list? y should default to None.  y will be the label part of the data we want loaded.It should be passed as a list of lists, with each row representing one label.
+- y should default to None.  y will be the label part of the data we want loaded.It should be passed as a list of lists, with each row representing one label.
 If y is None, then y should be set to [] right away in __init__().
-percentage is an int that should default to 100, and represents the percentage of the data we want used as our training set.
+- percentage is an int that should default to 100, and represents the percentage of the data we want used as our training set.

 The constructor will also initialize some internal data:

-self.x and self.y can be set to None to avoid warnings. percentage should be passed to NNData.percentage_limiter(), and the result assigned to self.train_percentage. self.train_indices, initially set to None, is a list of pointers to the training subset of the data self.train_pool, initially set to None, will be a dequeue containing the examples not yet used in the current epoch.
-You will learn about dequeue in the next module. self.test_indices, initially set to None, is a list of pointers to the testing subset of the data self.test_pool, initially set to None, will be a dequeue containing the examples not yet used in the current test run Finally, the constructor will call load_data(x, y).
+- self.x and self.y can be set to None to avoid warnings.
+- percentage should be passed to NNData.percentage_limiter(), and the result assigned to self.train_percentage.
+- self.train_indices, initially set to None, is a list of pointers to the training subset of the data
+- self.train_pool, initially set to None, will be a dequeue containing the examples not yet used in the current epoch.
+You will learn about dequeue in the next module.
+- self.test_indices, initially set to None, is a list of pointers to the testing subset of the data
+- self.test_pool, initially set to None, will be a dequeue containing the examples not yet used in the current test run Finally, the constructor will call load_data(x, y).

 ### Method Stub